android/permissions-samples/DataAccessAuditingKotlin/README.md

 ===========================================

-This sample demonstrates how to audit access to private data in your app via the data access auditing APIs available in the Android R and above.
+This sample demonstrates how to audit access to private data in your app via the data access auditing APIs available in the Android 11 and above.
 This is really helpful when you have a very large app or use a 3rd party library and you want to make sure it isn't accessing data in a way you wouldn't expect.